mricon/lce-talk/talk.rst

     1. By issuing ``setenforce 0`` via the commandline.
-This was much-maligned when first introduced, but this command can only be issued by the unconfined root user.
+This was much-maligned when first introduced, but this command can only be issued by an unconfined root user.
 If someone is already able to execute arbitrary commands as unconfined root user on your system, ``setenforce 0`` is the last of your worries.
-    2. If you can't even boot and suspect that it may be because of SELinux labeling going haywire, you can pass ``enforcing=0`` flag to kernel, which will allow you to boot into permissive mode, so you can fix your labels.
+    2. If you can't even boot and suspect that it may be because of SELinux labeling gone haywire, you can pass ``enforcing=0`` flag to kernel, which will allow you to boot into permissive mode, so you can fix your labels.
     3. If you want to make any of the above persistent between reboots,